 View Resource Groups

 The Lacework Console lists existing resource groups.
-There you can edit, remove, or change the status of a resource group.
+You can edit, remove, or change the status of a resource group.
 You can also search for resource group by name and modify the columns shown by default.

 Create Resource Groups